Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs-CalvaDOS/README.md

 Not because anybody needs another Z80 operating system in 2026.
 And certainly not because writing code for a computer from 1984 is the sensible way to spend one's time.

-But because it is there.
+But because it is there (you know, like "why do I climb a mountain") - and yes, because "I can" (quoting my Scott Hanselman)

 Because enough of it survived.